- Benefits Of Strength Training Part 2 – Health Benefits

 At 50th Law, 50 cent talks about how his boxing training helped him with his success at music.
 It makes perfect sense because, as I said, all kinds of success follow the same pattern.

-No man is born like Hercules and nobody becomes truly strong without strength training.
+No man is born looking like Hercules and nobody becomes truly strong without strength training.

 If you want to be strong, there’s no other way to achieve it.